jnalanko/kmer-lcs/README.md

 The possible variants are: naive, basic, superalphabet-2, superalphabet-4, linear, basic-parallel-(#threads).

-By adding a fourth argument it is possible to save the lcs to a file.
-The following command saves the LCP to the file index-lcp.sdsl
+By adding a fourth argument it is possible to save the LCS to a file.
+The following command saves the LCS to the file index-lcs.sdsl

 ```
-./benchmark index.sbwt <variant> out.txt index-lcp
+./benchmark index.sbwt <variant> out.txt index-lcs
 ```